East Carolina University

 One-Way Independent Samples ANOVA with SAS -- includes trend analysis, pairwise comparisons, and orthogonal contrasts.

-Two-Way Independent Samples ANOVA on SAS -- includes tests of simple main effects.
+Two-Way Independent Samples ANOVA with SAS -- includes tests of simple main effects.

-Three-Way Independent Samples ANOVA on SAS -- includes tests of simple effects.
+Three-Way Independent Samples ANOVA with SAS -- includes tests of simple effects and confidence intervals for estimates of magnitude of effect.

 Four Types of Sums of Squares for ANOVA Effects -- Types I, II, III, & IV.